Madonna: 1988–1991: Like a Prayer, Dick Tracy, and The Immaculate Collection

-She made her Broadway debut in the production of Speed-the-Plow at the Royale Theatre from May to August 1988.
-According to the Associated Press, Madonna filed an assault report against Penn after an alleged incident at their Malibu home during the New Year's weekend.
-Madonna filed for divorce on January 5, 1989, and the following week she reportedly asked that no criminal charges be pressed.

-In January 1989, Madonna signed an endorsement deal with soft-drink manufacturer Pepsi.
-In one Pepsi commercial, she debuted "Like a Prayer", the lead single and title track from her fourth studio album.
-The music video featured Catholic symbols such as stigmata and cross burning, and a dream of making love to a saint, leading the Vatican to condemn the video.
-Religious groups sought to ban the commercial and boycott Pepsi products.
-Pepsi revoked the commercial and canceled her sponsorship contract.
-"Like a Prayer" topped the charts in many countries, becoming her seventh number-one on the Hot 100.
+Madonna made her Broadway theatre debut in the play Speed-the-Plow at the Royale Theatre, running from May to August 1988.
+According to the Associated Press, she filed an assault report against Penn following an alleged incident at their Malibu residence over New Year's weekend.
+Madonna filed for divorce on January 5, 1989, and reportedly requested the following week that no criminal charges be pursued.
+That month, Madonna signed an endorsement agreement with soft-drink company Pepsi.
+In a commercial for the company, she premiered the song "Like a Prayer", whose accompanying music video featured Catholic imagery such as stigmata and cross burning, as well as a dream sequence depicting intimacy with a saint, prompting condemnation from the Vatican.
+Religious organizations called for a boycott of Pepsi products, leading the company to withdraw the commercial and terminate her sponsorship deal.